RedisLabs/redislabs-docs/content/ri/faqs.md

 {{% /expand %}}

 {{% expand "What versions of Redis does RedisInsight support?" %}}
 Currently, RedisInsight supports single node redis instances.
 Redis Cluster support is experimental, but not all features work.
-If you want to use RedisInsight for Redis Cluster, send us an email at redisinsight@redislabs.com and we can try to accommodate your use case.
+If you want to use RedisInsight for Redis Cluster, send us an [email](mailto:redisinsight@redislabs.com) and we can try to accommodate your use case.
 {{% /expand %}}

 {{% expand "Do you support Redis Labs Enterprise Version?" %}}